sparkfun/Artemis-Firmware-Upload-GUI/README.md

 ![Bootloader Upload](images/bootloader-upload.png)

+**Note:** the bootloader update sometimes fails to start correctly.
+You may need to repeat the update more than once until it succeeds.

 ## Installation
 Installation binaries are available for all major platforms (macOS, Window, and Linux) on the release page of the Artemis Uploader App github repository.